AdamPaternostro/Azure-Power-BI-Embedded-Sample/README.md

 - Create a simple HTML page with minimal JavaScript to show you how to embed a report.
 This allows you to  the minimul code required to embed a report on a web page or single page application.

 #### Notes
-- I will not use the PowerBI online wizard (https://app.powerbi.com/embedsetup/appownsdata) to create the PowerBI setup.
+- I will not use the Power BI online wizard (https://app.powerbi.com/embedsetup/appownsdata) to create the Power BI setup.
 - Sometimes the wizard does not work due to how companies have configured their Azure Subscription.
-If you use the wizard, you must use it as a Global Azure Admin and that Admin must have a PowerBI Pro account and they must have logged into https://app.powerbi.com/ before using the wizard.
+If you use the wizard, you must use it as a Global Azure Admin and that Admin must have a Power BI Pro account and they must have logged into https://app.powerbi.com/ before using the wizard.
 You also must go generate a key by hand.

 ## What you will need
 - An Azure Subscription (you can get a free one for testing)